Mark A. Staples

 Electronic Books

 This past Christmas saw a significant rise in the sale of e-books.
-Apple just announced it’s iPad that will compete with the Amazon Kindle, the Sony Reader, and others.
-This iPhone like interface will once again have a major impact in this space.
+Apple just announced its iPad that will compete with the Amazon Kindle, the Sony Reader, and others.
 In order for electronic books to make an impact on the classroom, I see two primary changes that need to take place: 1) Publishers will need to modify their business model to incent readers to purchase electronic books.
-2) Make it easy for self-publishers (i.e. faculty and students) to easily make content available to the class.
-Apple’s entry into this market begins to impact delivery through media like iTunesU.
+2) Make it easy for self-publishers (faculty and students) to easily make content available to the class.